-All Hallows Occupational Therapy Service (inpatients only)
+All Hallows Occupational Therapy Service

-Following this assessment, the OT or assistant may require to assess the patient’s home.
+When a patient is admitted to the hospital and is first seen by our GP, it will be decided whether referral to OT is appropriate.
+Following this assessment, the OT or assistant may also require to assess the patient’s home.
 Arrangements will be made to either take the patient in the OT’s car to visit the home, or for the OT to visit the home in the presence of a relative.

-The OT works closely with the other members of the hospital team; nurses, physiotherapist, doctor and social worker, as well as services in the community, to devise a treatment programme to increase functional ability and independence and maximise the potential of each patient.
+- The OT works closely with the other members of the hospital team; nurses, physiotherapist, doctor and social worker, as well as services in the community, to devise a treatment programme to increase functional ability and independence and maximise the potential of each patient.